GlotLID: Language Identification for Low-Resource Languages: Experimental setup

 \textbf{\ft176.} \ft176 is a FastText model that uses Wikipedia (WP) codes as labels.
 The documentation of language metadata is sometimes unclear; e.g., \ft176 refers to Alemannic German as als although ISO-639-3 als is Tosk Albanian.
 It refers to the Malay \macrolanguage as ms, but unlike ISO-639-3, this does not include ind (Indonesian).

 \textbf{\nllb and \edin.} \nllb and \edin are FastText models.
 Their language label sets are mostly taken from \flores, so granularity and coverage are similar to \flores.

 \textbf{Language metadata matching.} Matching the metadata of the models to the metadata of the benchmarks (\flores, \udhr, \corpusname) is not easy.
 First, models do not consistently adhere to standard language codes.
 In addition, differences in granularity require matching rules.
 For example, if a benchmark only covers a \macrolanguage and none of its varieties, then we consolidate classification decisions for the \macrolanguage and its variations into the \macrolanguage label.
-See \secref{metadata-match} for details on metadata matching.

 \textbf{Confidence thresholds.} For CLD3, we use .5 and .7, the two preset thresholds in Google's CLD3 repository.
 For the other three baselines and \modelname, we also use .5, but we use .3 as the second threshold value because .7 severely reduces the number of positive predictions for the FastText models, resulting in low F1.